1989 Australian Open – Women's singles

 Defending champion Steffi Graf defeated Helena Suková in the final, 6–4, 6–4 to win the women's singles tennis title at the 1989 Australian Open.
+It was her second Australian Open title and sixth major title overall, and her fifth consecutive major championship.
+For the second consecutive year, Graf did not lose a set during the tournament.

 Seeds

 The seeded players are listed below.
 Steffi Graf is the champion; others show the round in which they were eliminated.